 If a Client is primarily price driven, this can be seen as a brick wall when it comes to having “the more expensive option”.
 Alternatively, try to position the quality and reliability of your solution, which leads to a higher cost instrument.
 And if pricing is truly a concern, financing options are a great way to the more reliable instrument.

 Often, especially in the fourth quarter, we hear that the order has been pushed to the new year, even when the client needs the instrumentation today.
-Try responding with, “Would you be interested in placing a purchase order today if you didn’t have to pay for the instrumentation until Q1 of next year?”
+Often when a client says they are purchasing next year, it can be a signal that the list price of your instrument has caused some ‘sticker shock’.
+Try responding with, “Would you be interested in placing a purchase order today if you didn’t have to pay for the instrumentation until Q1 of next year?”.
+There are a lot of creative ways a financing or leasing plan can be arranged that enable the client to acquire and start using a new instrument without owning it outright.
+Check out our list of 5 tips for how to suggest financing to your clients.

 A big part of a salesperson’s job is listening to the client and understanding how you can offer value through your products and services.
 Don’t let the buzzwords stop you from achieving your sales objectives.